Ani (given name)

 Ani (Անի) is an Armenian feminine given name given in reference to the medieval Armenian capital city of Ani.
 The name was among the top 10 most popular names given to newborn girls in Armenia in 2012.
 It is also a nickname.

+In the Māori language, it is a transliteration of the names Ann, Anne, and Annie.

 Notable people with the name include: